Philips: 2011–: Focus on healthcare

 In 2018, the independent Philips Lighting N.V. was renamed Signify N.V.
 However, it continues to produce and market Philips-branded products such as Philips Hue color-changing LED light bulbs.

-2020s
+In 2021, Philips Domestic Appliances was purchased by Hillhouse Capital for $4.4 billion.
+The company, now known as Versuni, continues to sell small appliances under the Philips brand under license.

-In 2022, Philips announced that Frans Van Houten, who had served as CEO for 12 years would be stepping down and was to be replaced by Philips's EVP and Chief Business Leader of Connected Care, Roy Jakobs, effective October 15, 2022.
+In 2022, Philips announced that Frans Van Houten, who had served as CEO for 12 years would be stepping down, after a key product recall cut the company's market value by more than half over the previous year.
+He was to be replaced by Philips's EVP and Chief Business Leader of Connected Care, Roy Jakobs, effective 15 October 2022.
 In 2023, the company announced that it would be cutting 6,000 jobs from the company worldwide over the next two years after reporting 1.6 billion euros in losses during the 2022 financial year.
-The cuts came in addition to a 4,000 staff reduction being announced in October 2022.
+The cuts came in addition to a 4,000-person staff reduction announced in October 2022.

+In August 2023, Exor N.V., the holding company owned by the Agnelli family, took a 15% stake in Philips.
+The transaction was worth roughly €2.6 billion.
+On 17 September 2024, Philips announced the introduction of the 160 cm FDA approved version of its unique LumiGuide endovascular navigation wire.
+It also marked the 1000th patient treated with its breakthrough 3D device guidance technology.